NUCSSA/nucssa-website/README.md

-For more information about preparing your environment, check out the [preparing your environment](https://www.gatsbyjs.org/docs/preparing-your-environment/) page or [set up tutorial](https://www.gatsbyjs.org/tutorial/part-zero/)on Gatsby official website.
+For more information about preparing your environment, check out the [preparing your environment](https://www.gatsbyjs.org/docs/preparing-your-environment/) page or [set up tutorial](https://www.gatsbyjs.org/tutorial/part-zero/) on Gatsby official website.

 ### Getting started